Digital Audio Workstations

 The most important element of every recording studio is the DAW.

-A DAW is an electronic device or application software used for recording, editing and mastering audio files.
-And often times it can be a lot of work trying to figure out which are the best DAWs.
+A DAW, or Digital Audio Workstation, is an computer program or application used for recording, editing and mastering audio files.
+And often times it can be a lot of work trying to figure out which DAWs are the best.

 But you’re in luck!!

 The following are the top 3 rated DAWs to choose from, if you are just starting out.